ng-girls/todo-list-tutorial-french/new-component-todo-item.md

 We will create a new component which will be used for each todo item that is displayed on the list.
 It will be a simple component at first, but it will grow later on.
 What's important is that **it will get the todo item as an input from its parent component**.
 This way it can be a reusable component, and not rely directly on the application's data and state.

-Create a new component called `item`:
+Create a new component called `todo-item`:

 ```text
 ng g c todo-item